AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/req_set.rst

 Several chapters aren't included for reasons listed in the following table:

 .. tabularcolumns:: |p{0.3\textwidth}|p{0.65\textwidth}|

 .. csv-table::
-   :header: "Chapter", "Not included because ..."
+   :header: "Chapter"| "Not included because ..."
    :widths: 28, 65
    :delim: |

    ARM chap.
 1 : General               | No language construct described ARM chap.
 4 : Names and Expressions | "The described constructs are not considered on their own for coverage analysis purposes.
 The coverage information is computed for enclosing statement or declaration constructs."